-Access via Athens to the e-LfH Hub and thousands of e-learning sessions.
-Select "eLearning for Healthcare" from the list of MyAthens resources, and then click on the NHS England link.
+You have access to the e-LfH Hub and thousands of e-learning sessions.
+Log into your Athens account, select eLearning for Healthcare from the My Resources list, and then click on the NHS England link.

-HEE e-LfH’s programmes cover subjects from audiology to anaesthesia, dentistry to dermatology, electronic fetal monitoring to end of life care, primary care to prescribing, safeguarding children to statutory and mandatory training.
+HEE e-LfH’s programmes cover subjects from audiology to anaesthesia, dentistry to dermatology, electronic foetal monitoring to end of life care, primary care to prescribing, safeguarding children to statutory and mandatory training.
 All content is nationally quality-assured and available 24/7.
 The online training sessions enhance traditional learning, support existing teaching methods and provide a valuable reference point.